xuelin-xie/FRHD/README.md

 1) Fast;
 2) High precision.

+# Limitations:
+FRHD may require careful parameter tuning for optimal performance.

 # How to Cite
-To use these codes, please cite the paper: Xuelin Xie, Xiliang Lu, Zhengshan Wang, Yang Zhang, and Long Chen.
+To use these codes, please cite the paper:
+Xuelin Xie, Xiliang Lu, Zhengshan Wang, Yang Zhang, and Long Chen.
 Spatial-Spectral Adaptive Fidelity and Noise Prior Reduction Guided Hyperspectral Image Denoising.
 Appl.
 Math.
-Model., 2026, xx: xxx.
-(To be published)
+Model., 2026.

 # Contact
 The FRHD model for MATLAB is supported by Supercomputing Center of Wuhan University.
 If you have any questions, please feel free to contact us: xl.xie@whu.edu.cn (Xuelin Xie).